inex/ixp-manager-docs-md/docs/features/routers.md

 ## Router Pairing and Locking

 ???+ info
-    Pairing, locking and the more advanced update scripts were introduced with IXP Manager v6.4.0, and there is also a tutorial video [linked from the release notes](https://github.com/inex/IXP-Manager/releases/tag/v6.4.0).
+    There is also a tutorial video [available on YouTube here](https://youtu.be/k12TzsNQwLI).

 For IXPs, route servers are considered a critical production service and most IXPs deploy them in redundant pairs.
 This is usually implemented with dedicated hardware (servers with dual PSU, hardware RAID, and out-of-band management access) deployed in different points of presence.